alexandrecuer/sharebox/README.md

 Security and System > System > Advanced System Parameters > Environment Variables ``

 Please note Window has got its own convert utility.
 Paperclip will not work with the Window convert.exe.
-So check that ImageMagick's convert.exe comes first
+ImageMagick's convert.exe should come first
 ```
 $ where convert
 c:\Program Files\ImageMagick-7.0.6-Q16\convert.exe